brian32768/react-bootstrap-test/react-graphql/README.md

 # react-bootstrap-test/react-graphql

+2023-07-11 adding drag and drop upload for a file.

 2023-06-16 This phase of my project is done, so I will be moving the work I have done here into my real project today.

-My application is simple so it does not need Redux or complex routing.
-Pretty much it's a single form, maybe with an advanced form... so 2 forms...

-On the data side, I have to access SQL Server and ugly tables.
+On the data side, I have to access SQL Server and those ugly SQL tables.

-Initially I tried making SQL relatively transparent and used REST calls.
+I tried to make the SQL transparent but yick!
+I want the client to just see data and the server to hide the SQL.

-This example uses GraphQL (via Apollo) to encapsulate the ugly SQL tables in the server side, passing only elegant data back to the client.
+This example uses GraphQL (via Apollo) to encapsulate the ugly SQL tables in the server side, passing only data I need back to the client.

-On the client side I will need a GraphQL client so I will try Apollo.
-I tried Relay and fell flat on my face.

-I have little experience with ORMs.
-I know they are an approach to this problem too, but I think would also be overkill here.

-So... summing up,

-* client side: React and Apollo and Bootstrap and JavaScript (no TypeScript, no Redux)
-* server side: Node and JavaScript and Apollo GraphQL

 **No TypeScript** I tried to get a handle on TypeScript and finally decided last night that I actually need to get my app working within the next 3 weeks, not 3 years.
 Typed languages slow me down and I can make just as many misteaks.
 C was okay and maybe C++, but C# and Java?
-PASS. #life2short
+PASS. #life2short Some day I will try again.

 ## Debug etc